 I am the school's professional counsellor and an accredited member of the British Association for Counselling & Psychotherapy.
-I have been working as a counsellor for more than seven years and have particular experience with children and young adults.
-Combining my academic knowledge with first-hand experience, I also deliver the Youth MHFA course and tailor-made CPD sessions who work in schools and organisations on topics surrounding mental health.
+I have been working as a counsellor for more than eight years and have particular experience with children and young people.
+Combining my academic knowledge with first-hand experience, I deliver the Youth MHFA course and tailor-made CPD sessions to other schools and organisations on topics surrounding mental health.
 I also deliver whole school assemblies/workshops directly to students about topics relating to their emotional wellbeing.

 The school-based service brings counselling to students in a place that is familiar, safe and secure.
 If students are able to receive the right emotional support at the time, they will have a greater opportunity to work towards their full potential.